 While camping, being able to get a good night’s sleep is crucial.
-The sleep system you use plays a major role in your comfort and warmth.
-The best sleep system depends on a number of factors including the type of camping you’re doing, your sleep position, and personal preference.
+The best sleep system depends on a number of factors including the type of camping you’re doing, your sleep position (side, back, or stomach), and your personal preference.
 This guide outlines the pros and cons of sleeping on a camping cot vs air mattress.
 We’ll cover comfort, ease of use, packed size, weight, durability, setup time, warmth, and much more.
 We’ll also outline some different types of cots and air mattresses to help you choose the best one for your next camping trip.

 Camping Cot Pros and Cons

 - Cots are faster and easier to set up and put away.
 They fold and unfold.

 - Cots can keep you cooler while camping in hot weather.
 They allow more airflow.

 - Better durability.
 Cots can handle more weight.
 They last longer.

 - It’s easier to get in and out of a cot because it sits higher.

 - You can store gear under your cot and sit on your cot like a bench.

 - Cots perform well in all climate and weather conditions.

 - Cots can be too firm.
 This is uncomfortable for side and stomach sleepers.